 His current research interests are on predictability aspects related to Rossby wave propagation and characteristics.
 He is also interested in climate change induced effects on Rossby waves propagations.

-Federico Grazzini is an invited guest scientist at the Meteorological Institute at the LMU, starting September 12th 2016.
+Federico Grazzini was an invited guest scientist at the Meteorological Institute at the LMU from September 2016 to September 2017.
+He is now a PhD student in the transfer project T1.

 He gave a talk at the Meteorological Colloquium at the LMU on October 18th 2016.
 Click here to find out more.